Publication Highlight: The Synergistic Power of Intermittent Fasting and Threonic Acid in DIO Mice

 Oh, S.; Park, S.; Kim, E.-K.

-Obesity is a major public health concern, yet many pharmacological solutions show challenges with maintaining long-term benefits or leading to significant side effects.
+Obesity is a major public health concern, yet many pharmacological solutions show challenges with maintaining long-term benefits and can even lead to significant side effects.
 Intermittent fasting (IF) is a safe alternative, but its weight loss efficacy is modest.
 Ascorbic acid (AA), also known as vitamin C, has been identified for its anti-obesity effects.
 However, its therapeutic use has been limited by its instability and rapid metabolism into various compounds, including threonic acid (TA).

 A new study by Oh et al., 2025 aimed to investigate the anti-obesity effects of combining IF with AA or its metabolite, TA, using a diet-induced obese (DIO) mouse model.